nuagenetworks/nuage-metroae/Documentation/UPGRADE_HA.md

 You can use MetroAE to upgrade Active/Standby VSD clusters, also known as geo-redundant clusters.
 You can also use MetroAE to upgrade Active/Standby VSTAT (ES) clusters.
 The support for this is built into the `upgrade_everything`, `upgrade_vsds`, and `upgrade_vstats` plays.
 A step-by-step manual procedure is supported, but is not documented here.
 See [Upgrading By Individual Steps](#upgrading-by-individual-steps-not-including-active-standby-clusters) for more information.

-### Stats out upgrade
+### VSD Stats-out upgrade

-You can use MetroAE to upgrade VSDs in stats-out mode.
-The `upgrade_everthing` play supports upgrade of all the components including Stats Out VSD Nodes.
+By default, Nuage VSD and VSTAT components are deployed in what is referred to as 'stats-in' mode.
+This refers to the fact that the stats collector process that feeds data to the ES cluster runs 'in' the VSDs.
+And alternative to this deployment, installation of which is also supported by MetroAE, is a 'stats-out' mode. in 'stats-out', three additional VSDs are deployed specifically to handle the stats collection.
+We refer to those extra VSD nodes as VSD stats-out nodes.
+In such a case, the stats collection work is not running 'in' the regular VSD cluster.
+Stats collection is done 'out' in the cluster of 3 VSD stats-out nodes.
+ES nodes are also deployed in a special way, with 3 ES nodes in a cluster and 3+ ES nodes configured as 'data' nodes.
+You can find out more detail about the deployments in the Nuage documentation.

+You can use MetroAE to install or upgrade upgrade your stats-out configuration.
+Special workflows have been created to support the stats-out upgrade.
+These special workflows have been included automatically in the `metroae upgrade everything` command.
+Alternatively you can use the step-by-step upgrade procedure to perform your upgrade.
+The `metroae upgrade vsd stats` command will handle upgrading the separate VSD stats-out nodes.
+The `metroae upgrade vsd stats inplace` command will apply a patch (in-place) upgrade of the VSD stats-out nodes.

-Alternatively, the Stats Out VSDs can also be upgraded using `upgrade_vsd_stats` play if upgrading VSDs in Stats Out mode only is desired rather than all components at once.
-Note: Upgrade the Stats Out VSD nodes only after the primary VSD cluster and Elasticsearch nodes have been upgraded.
+Note: Upgrade of the VSD stats-out nodes should take place only after the primary VSD cluster and all Elasticsearch nodes have been upgraded.

 A patch upgrade of the stats out node can also be done by running `upgrade_vsd_stats_inplace` procedure.